SimVascular/simvascular.github.io-archive/source/documentation/quickguide/gui/_intro.md

 The SimVascular GUI provides an interface for interactively managing the input of data needed for each step in the image-based modeling pipeline.
-The GUI provides different graphical controls (aka widgets) used to input data values and methods to interact and query image and geometrical data in a graphics window.
+The GUI provides different graphical controls (aka widgets) used to input data values and methods to interact with and query image and geometrical data in a graphics window.

 The following table lists the controls used by the SimVascular GUI